Pantagrueliste/CavrianaCorr/README.md

 # Digital Critical Edition of Filippo Cavriana's Correspondence

-This project presents the first comprehensive digital edition of Filippo Cavriana's (1536-1606) correspondence, drawn from the Mediceo del Principato collection at the Archivio di Stato di Firenze.
-As a physician and diplomat at the Medici court, Cavriana's letters—many written under pseudonyms—provide crucial insights into the French Wars of Religion.
+This project presents the first comprehensive digital edition of Filippo Cavriana's (1536-1606) correspondence, drawn from the *Mediceo del Principato* collection at the Archivio di Stato di Firenze.
+As a physician at the court of France, and a spy for the grand dukes of Tuscany, Cavriana's letters provide crucial insights into the French Wars of Religion.

 ## Citation